 The glasses presumably use a camera to project an augmented reality keyboard onto your fingers.
-You then type onto them using your thumbs, with the camera tracking their movement.
-The image below also shows the option to input text using a single hand.
 Read More

 A notification about the new version of Yelp just popped up on my EVO, and without thinking much about it, I gave it a whirl.
 Ohh, version 2.0 - it must be bringing new features, I thought.
 Indeed, it was.
 And I'm in love with them.

 Here's the list of the most interesting stuff: